Keyfactor/ejbca-k8s-csr-signer/docs/getting-started.md

 |---------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-4. If the EJBCA Enterprise server certificate was signed by an untrusted CA, the [EJBCA Go Client](https://github.com/Keyfactor/ejbca-go-client) will not recognize the required APIs as trusted sources.
+4. If the EJBCA Enterprise server certificate was signed by an untrusted CA, the [EJBCA Go Client](https://github.com/Keyfactor/ejbca-go-client) will not work properly.
 Create a K8s `configmap` containing the server CA certificate with the below command:
     ```shell
     kubectl -n ejbca create configmap ejbca-ca-cert --from-file certs/ejbcaCA.pem
     ```
-   Helm will not modify trusted root CA configuration if this value is not set.
+   Helm will not modify trusted root CA configuration if this value is not set By default, `ejbca.ejbcaSslUsesPubliclyTrustedCa` is false, so it's expected that this configmap is created.
+If the EJBCA server certificate is signed by a trusted CA, use `--set ejbca.ejbcaSslUsesPubliclyTrustedCa=true` to skip this step.

 | :exclamation:  | If a different configmap name was used, use `--set ejbca.caCertConfigmapName=<configmap name>` to reflect this change. |
 |----------------|------------------------------------------------------------------------------------------------------------------------|